-Roman street food is another level from local faves like porchetta and polpette di bollito to classics like pizza and gelato, you could go days just noshing on it and be more than satisfied.
-While we were filming the Rome episode of Off Menu we had a hard time deciding what sort of food to celebrate.
+When you travel to Italy, it's immediately evident: Roman street food is another level from local faves like porchetta and polpette di bollito to classics like pizza and gelato, you could go days just noshing on it and be more than satisfied.
+While we were in Italy filming the Rome episode of Off Menu we had a hard time deciding what sort of food to celebrate.
 But the debate was off once we tried the suppli at Supplizio.
 Suppli are cousins to arancini in that they’re both deep-fried risotto but, like everything in Rome, suppli are bold.

-The ones at Supplizio are by far the best I’ve ever had and, though owner Arcangelo (how great is that name, btw?) has all sort of amazing versions, I was partial to the classic tomato, basil, and mozzarella combination.
+The suppli at Supplizio are by far the best I’ve ever had and, though owner Arcangelo (how great is that name, btw?) has all sort of amazing versions, I was partial to the classic tomato, basil, and mozzarella combination.
 These take a second to make but they are very much easy to make ahead (you can even fry them ahead and just warm them in a low oven before serving).
+But, in case you don't have plans to travel to Italy anytime soon, here is our take on the recipe!

 or vegetable broth or water (to make vegetarian), warmed